 Do you know about using a large mirror to make a small room seem bigger?
 The same applies to small kitchens.
 But instead of taking up valuable space, install mirrors on cabinet doors.
 They achieve the same effect in a unique way.

-5. Full Length Table Mirrors
+5. Decorate With Full Length Table Mirrors

 Make use of an inexpensive, full length mirror on your dining room table.
 Lay it down the center and place vases, flowers or any centerpiece of your choosing on top.
 It adds a touch of modernity to an otherwise everyday centerpiece.